 The OoSG will consider other claims of professional privilege (for example, the counselling relationship) on an individual basis.

-Where a diocesan worker is a potential witness in an investigation and identifies a conflict of interest with the respondent (the diocesan worker subject of the investigation), sympathetic consideration will be given to the diocesan worker to address the conflict of interest.
+Where a diocesan worker is a potential witness in an inquiry and identifies a conflict of interest with the respondent (the diocesan worker subject of the inquiry), sympathetic consideration will be given to the diocesan worker to address the conflict of interest.

-When diocesan workers are aware of an investigation, they have an obligation to be supportive of the alleged victim, the respondent or any other person involved in an investigation (for example, witnesses).
+When diocesan workers are aware of an inquiry, they have an obligation to be supportive of the alleged victim, the respondent or any other person involved in an inquiry (for example, witnesses).
 Colleagues need to suspend judgment — be understanding, while remaining neutral.

 Diocesan workers are able to check a child they work with or a colleague is OK, or ask them if there is anything that can be done to assist.
-However, talking about the investigation is inappropriate and the topic needs to be changed.
+However, talking about an administrative inquiry is inappropriate and the topic needs to be changed.

-The local leaders of parishes, diocesan agencies and programs involved in the investigation are required to secure (protect from loss) any records or other evidence that may be relevant to the investigation and bring those records and other evidence to the attention of the investigator or the Office of Safeguarding, at the earliest opportunity.
+The local leaders of parishes, diocesan agencies and programs involved in the administrative inquiry are required to secure (protect from loss) any records or other evidence that may be relevant to the inquiry and bring those records and other evidence to the attention of the investigator or the Office of Safeguarding, at the earliest opportunity.

 The local leaders have obligations to ensure the alleged victim, respondent and witnesses receive additional supervision and support during a potentially stressful process.